Working out holiday entitlement for a full-time employee is easy enough. But what about if they’re part time? And should bank holidays be extra?

 The impact bank holidays have on annual leave

-“I give staff the basic statutory holiday allowance of 5.6 weeks a year, plus eight public holidays.
+“I give staff the basic statutory holiday allowance of 5.6 weeks a year, including eight public holidays.
 However, my business closes on a Monday, and of course, bank holidays tend to fall on a Monday, so I’m unsure what impact this will have on my employees’ annual leave entitlement.”

 You wouldn’t expect employees to take any of the other Mondays as holiday when the business is shut – they can’t work those days, whether they want to or not.
 This means whether the Monday is also a bank or public holiday is irrelevant; in this case, the business owner can’t take the day off of their employee’s holiday entitlement because the business would have been closed anyway.